 Recent statistics show that about 95% of men who are diagnosed with localised prostate cancer [and if necessary, treated] will be alive ten years after diagnosis.
 More men die with prostate cancer than from it

 Awareness is the key!
 Men of age fifty or more are encouraged to visit their GP annually for a check-up inclusive of a PSA test and digital rectal examination.

-If prostate cancer is already evident in the family, men from the age forty are encouraged to have prostate cancer related tests.
+If prostate cancer is already evident in the family, men from the age of forty are encouraged to have prostate cancer-related tests.